 walking or you'll need a taxi to get you home.

 Buses should be signed Abbey Manor Park for going up to the Football Ground, and Cavalier Way for those that are going from the ground

 Huish Park has ample car-parking facilities for all but sell-out games.
 The charge is £3.00.
 However getting out can be a bit of a nightmare for higher attendance games;

 as much to do with the hopeless traffic system around the town as the inefficient stewarding of the club car park, though that isn't

 fans are accommodated on the 1,500 capacity uncovered away terrace (clearly signposted at the stadium).

-A small number (around 500-600) seats are usually made available for away supporters in the Screwfix (East) Stand.
+A small number (500 seats) are usually made available for away supporters in the Screwfix (East) Stand.
 For smaller away followings

 you may find that everyone gets put into the Screwfix Stand and the terrace gets shut entirely.